Olorunnisola (Sola) Abe

 Please share your biggest wins as an advocate for gender equality.

 In 2018, my project on why the end of FGM may take longer than anticipated in Nigeria was featured at the 73rd United Nations General Assembly.
 This was because of my work as youth partner with Wellbeing Women for Africa, a foundation championing the cause of women in the country.
 The book was distributed to representatives from other countries as a model to work with.

 Outside of your gender equality advocacy work, what do you enjoy doing?

-Spending time alone, enjoying great conversations, reading, and traveling are great ways I relax.
-I'm hoping to take a trip outside of my country soon.
+Spending time alone, enjoying great conversations, reading, and listening to music, and traveling are great ways I relax.

 - English (Advanced/Native)